 The A-train Rail Trail runs alongside DCTA’s commuter rail line and was designed to complement its surroundings and adjacent facilities.
 The trail is part of DCTA’s ongoing efforts to provide safe, customer- focused, and efficient mobility solutions to Denton County.
 It will connect existing transit facilities with key destinations within its member cities – Denton, Lewisville and Highland Village.

-Once complete, the A-train Rail Trail will connect all five A-train stations from the Downtown Denton Transit Center all the way to the Hebron Station in Lewisville.
+Once complete, the A-train Rail Trail will connect all five A-train stations from the Downtown Denton Transit Center (DDTC) all the way to the Hebron Station in Lewisville.
 The trail will provide pedestrians and cyclists a safe opportunity to travel the entire trail or take a break and ride the A-train.

 Quick Snapshot of the A-train Rail Trail

-- Estimated Completion Date: DCTA estimates that the entire A-train Rail Trail will be complete in summer 2018.
+- Estimated Completion Date: DCTA estimates that the entire A-train Rail Trail will be complete

 - City Parks Included in Trail: The Denton Branch Rail Trail, Lewisville and Highland Village trails are incorporated in the A-train Rail Trail system.